davedx/aerine/README.md

 Q. What can it do so far?

-A. Automatic runtime database migration (when non-destrucive)
+A. Automatic runtime database migration (when non-destructive)

 A. Built-in end-to-end CRUD operations based only on HTML5 forms and data type definitions